 Introduction

 Developmental dyslexia is characterized by inaccurate and dysfluent reading.
 Although individuals with dyslexia most consistently demonstrate difficulties with storing, retrieving, and/or manipulating phonological representations (Brady et al., 1983; Shankweiler et al., 1979; Snowling, 2000; Stanovich & Siegel, 1994; Vellutino et al., 1994), a range of non-linguistic deficits in the motor and perceptual domains have also been reported for this population (for reviews see Folia et al., 2008; West et al., 2020; Lum et al., 2013; Nicolson & Fawcett, 2011).
 Multiple theories have been developed to explain the neurocognitive underpinnings of dyslexia.
 The procedural deficit hypothesis proposes that dyslexia is caused by deficits in the procedural memory system (or knowing how), which is critically involved in extracting and learning the sequential or distributional regularities in language (e.g., Nicolson & Fawcett, 2007, 2011; Ullman, 2004; Ullman & Pierpont, 2005).
-In contrast to the declarative memory system that refers to conscious memory for facts and events (or knowing that), procedural memory refers to the implicit (i.e., unconscious) learning of skills, rules, or patterned regularities in stimuli (Cohen & Squire, 1980) and is often used interchangeably with other terms such as implicit learning and statistical learning (Berry & Dienes, 1993; Perruchet & Pacton, 2006; Shanks, 2005; Christiansen, 2019).
+In contrast to the declarative memory system that refers to conscious memory for facts and events (or knowing that), the procedural memory system refers to the implicit (i.e., unconscious) learning of skills, rules, or patterned regularities in stimuli (Cohen & Squire, 1980).
+Procedural learning is often used interchangeably with other terms such as implicit learning and statistical learning (Berry & Dienes, 1993; Perruchet & Pacton, 2006; Shanks, 2005; Christiansen, 2019).
 The procedural deficit hypothesis is supported by the high rates of comorbidity of dyslexia with other disorders (Ramus et al., 2003; Wimmer et al., 1999; Boada et al., 2012), suggesting a broad deficit in learning that extends beyond the language system.
 In the current study, we tested whether there are domain-general procedural deficits in developmental dyslexia in adults.

 The distinction between procedural memory and declarative memory in human learning arose from studies of intact skill learning in amnesic patients with severe impairments in declarative memory (Cohen and Squire, 1980).
 These patients had injuries to medial temporal-lobe or diencephalic brain regions.
 For example, the amnesic patient H.M. demonstrated intact learning skills for mirror tracing across days (Milner, 1962) and a year (Gabrieli, Corkin, Mickel, & Growdon, 1993) and for rotary pursuit (Corkin, 1968), but impaired declarative memory for the episodes in which he had learned the skills.
 Similar intact skill learning was shown by memory-impaired patients with Alzheimer’s disease on the same two tasks (Gabrieli, Corkin, Mickel, & Growdon, 1993; Heindel, Salmon, Shults, Walicke, & Butters, 1989), supporting the dissociation of the procedural memory system from the declarative system.
 Research with other neurological patient groups has suggested that such forms of procedural memory are dependent on the basal ganglia for rotary pursuit (Heindel et al., 1989; Gabrieli et al., 1997) and the cerebellum for mirror tracing (LaForce & Doyon, 2001).
 These studies also indicate that procedural memory is not a unitary neurobiological construct, but rather that different forms of procedural memory depend on different neural substrates.